SEC breach can jeopardize trillions of dollars of wealth, cybersecurity expert warns

-The U.S. Securities and Exchange Commission (SEC), Wall Street’s top market regulator and watchdog, said late Wednesday that one of its systems was breached last year, a situation that cybersecurity experts warns can impact "trillions of dollars."
+The U.S. Securities and Exchange Commission (SEC), Wall Street’s top market regulator and watchdog, said late Wednesday that one of its systems was breached last year, a situation that a cybersecurity expert warns can impact "trillions of dollars."

 Continue Reading Below